jamaps/blueprint_maps/README.md

 ### BLUEPRINT

-An alternative cartography for google maps based on architectural blueprints.
+An alternate cartography for google maps based on architectural blueprints.